mojoatomic/eslint-plugin-ai-code-snifftest/docs/rules/no-redundant-conditionals.md

+# no-redundant-conditionals

-# Simplify redundant conditional expressions (`ai-code-snifftest/no-redundant-conditionals`)
+Simplify redundant conditional logic introduced by AI/code generators while preserving behavior (Do No Harm).

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).